unicamp-sensing/unicamp-sensing/hard/testing_grounds/README.md

     - If found, add the line `library-name@version` to *libraries.txt*.
     - Run `run_script.sh` with the `-l` flag set to install libraries.

+**NOTE**: If a specific library is not supported by the arduino-cli, it can be added manualy to que libraries folder utilized by the CLI.
+Simply download the `.zip` from the library's repo and unzip inside the `~/Arduino/libraries` folder.

 ### The **logs** folder
 In order to comunicate with the script and debugging purposes, every test has it's serial port logged in a `.txt` file int `/logs` which has the same name of the `.ino` sketch which created it.
 These can be accessed for post analisys of the tests results.
 Keep in mind that every time a test is executed, it's old log is deleted.